-- (a) a majority in number of creditors meant to be bound by the compromise or arrangement, and who were present and voting have agreed to the compromise or arrangement; - (b) that majority in number of creditors represents three-fourths in value of the creditors meant to be bound by the compromise or arrangement, and who were present and voting and - (c) The court is satisfied that the compromise or arrangement does not discriminate unfairly between two or more classes of creditors and is fair and equitable to each dissenting class.
-A compromise or arrangement will not be fair and equitable to a dissenting class unless: - (i) no creditor in the dissenting class receives, under the terms of the scheme proposal, an amount that is lower than what the creditor is estimated by the court to receive in the most likely scenario if the scheme proposal does not become binding; and - (ii) where the creditors in the dissenting class are unsecured creditors, the terms of the compromise or arrangement: - I. must provide for each creditor in that class to receive property of a value equal to the amount of the creditor's claim or - II. must not provide for any creditor with a claim that is subordinate to the claim of a creditor in the dissenting class, or any member, to receive or retain any property on account of the subordinate claim or the member's interest.
+- a) a majority in numbers of creditors meant to be bound by the arrangement, and who were present and voting (either in person or by proxy] have agreed to the compromise or arrangement; - b) that majority in number of creditors represents 75% in value of the creditors is meant to be bound by the arrangement, and who were present and voting; - c) the court is satisfied that the arrangement does not discriminate unfairly between two or more classes of creditors and is fair and equitable to each dissenting class.
+A compromise or arrangement will not be fair and equitable to a dissenting class unless:

+- I. no creditor in the dissenting class receives, under the terms of the scheme proposal, an amount that is lower than what the creditor is estimated by the court to receive in the most likely scenario if the scheme proposal does not become binding; and - II. where the creditors in the dissenting class are unsecured creditors, the terms of the compromise or arrangement: - i. must provide for each creditor in that class to receive property of a value equal to the amount of the creditors claim; or - ii. must not provide for any creditor with a claim that is supported to the claim of a creditor in the dissenting class, or any member, to receive or retain any property on account of this important claim or numbers interest.